carpentries/instructor-training/episodes/08-motivation.md

     Convincing someone to change their practices is much harder when they think you disdain them.
-*   Dive into complex or detailed technical discussion with the one or two people in the audience who clearly don't actually need to be there.
+*   Dive into complex or detailed technical discussion with the one or two people in the audience who clearly do not actually need to be there.
 *   Pretend to know more than you do.
 People will actually trust you more if you are frank about the limitations of your knowledge, and